FPB Billing Cycle Information

 How can I learn more about cycle billing?

 Customers can visit our website at fpb.cc, customer portal at my.fpb.cc, or follow us on Facebook and Twitter.
-Information will also be available in the State Journal or by calling Customer Service at 502-352-4372.
+Information is also available by calling Customer Service at 502-352-4372.